Yellow and Black Dwarfgoby, Trimma flavatrum Hagiwara & Winterbottom 2007

 Features

-Scales present in the predorsal midline and on the cheek and opercle; no elongate dorsal spines; a broad and somewhat concave interorbital region with a bony interorbital equal to about half or more of the width of the pupil with no raised, longitudinal, fleshy ridge in the midline; no postorbital trench; fifth pelvic fin ray usually unbranched (may be branched once sequentially); longitudinal scale series 22-26; predorsal scales 7-8; depth of body about 4.4-4.6 in SL.
+Body depth about 4.4-4.6 in SL.
+Scales present in the predorsal midline, cheek and opercle; interorbital region broad, shallowly concave with no raised fleshy ridge on midline, bony interorbital equal to about half or more of pupil width; no postorbital trench; no elongate dorsal spines; fifth pelvic fin ray usually unbranched (may be branched once sequentially).

 Colour